 Of course, this still leaves many unanswered questions, which can hopefully be resolved with more data.
 Although the evidence points to Wanda Gruberska being the daughter of Jan and Marianna (née Pindor) Gruberski, it should be possible to confirm that by locating a birth/baptismal record for Wanda.
 It would also be nice to obtain death and burial records for her mother and possibly her sister, Genowefa.
 St. Adalbert’s parish was an ethnic Polish parish located just one mile from the Milford Street address noted for John Gruberski in the 1915 city directory, so that would be a reasonable place to search for such records.
 And what became of the father, John Gruberski?
 He and his brother Roman seem to disappear from indexed records.
 However, the paper trail for his brother Bolesław suggests that he adopted the name William in the U.S. (a common choice for men named Bolesław), was still married to Helena (“Ellen”) when he registered for the draft in 1917, was a widower by 1940, and died in Chicago in 1943.
 Helen is not mentioned in any indexed records in the U.S. discovered to date, apart from her husband’s World War I draft registration.
 So her stay in the U.S. may have been brief, especially considering that all her children married in Poland.

 The story had a happy ending for young Wanda, who became Katherine Burke.
-Cousin Jon’s family reports that she married, raised her family, loved to cook, and was beloved by her grandchildren until her death in 1991.
+Cousin Jon’s family reports that she married, raised her family, loved to cook, and was beloved by her children and grandchildren until her death in 1991.
 But what of her brother, Stanisław Gruberski, last seen as an 11-year-old boy in the orphanage in 1920?
 He, too, disappears from the records, but like his sister Wanda, his name might have been changed upon adoption.
 We may never know if there are any cousins stemming from his line — unless, of course, they wonder about their origins and turn to DNA testing for answers.

 1 Roman Catholic Church, St. Bartholomew Parish (Rybno, Sochaczew, Mazowieckie, Poland), Księga ślubów 1868-1886, 1874, #15, marriage record for Józef Gruberski and Maryanna Zarzycka. “#15, Bronisławy.
 It happened in the village of Rybno on the thirteenth/twenty-fifth day of October in the year one thousand eight hundred seventy-four at four o’clock in the afternoon.
 We declare that, in the presence of witnesses Maciej Bartoszewski, age thirty-eight, and Wawrzyniec Pytkowski, age forty, both farmers residing in the village of Bronisławy, that on this day was contracted a religious marital union between Józef Gruberski, widower after the death on the tenth/twenty-second day of October in the year one thousand eight hundred seventy in the village of Błędów of his wife, Anna née Trojanowska; blacksmith residing in the village of Błędów, born in the village of Ożarów, age forty, son of the late Mateusz and Nepomucena née Banowska, the spouses Gruberski; and Maryanna Zarzycka, single, born in the village of Bronisławy, age twenty-four, daughter of Ignacy and Antonina née Naciążek, the spouses Zarzycki, farmers residing in the village of Bronisławy; in that same village of Bronisławy residing with her parents.
 The marriage was preceded by three announcements on the twenty-second day of September/fourth day of October, the twenty-ninth day of September/eleventh day of October, and the sixth/eighteenth day of October of the current year in Rybno and in the parish church in Łowicz.
 The newlyweds stated that they had no prenuptial agreement between them.
 The marriage ceremony was performed by Fr.
 Józef Bijakowski (?).
 This Act to the declarant and witnesses was read aloud but signed only by us because they are unable to write.
 [Signed] Fr.
 Józef Bijakowski, pastor of Rybno performing the duties of Civil Registrar.”